All Episodes

 Any fat tax might be seen as an attack on personal freedom and would weigh more heavily on poorer families and minorities, the study warned.

-Um this is right off the script for these socialists, folks.
+This is right off the script for these socialists, folks.

-Uh and they're dying, and plus we're having to spend so much money on them before they die.
+The tax is in keeping with the these fat people cost socialized healthcare systems more money And they're dying and plus we're having to spend so much money on them before they die.

-They have to find ways to cut costs after they make a boondoggle out of their own program.
+So what happens is first government takes over a private market function, which is you feeding yourself Then as costs of that function skyrocket because it's offered for free by compassionate socialists They have to find ways to cut costs after they make a boondoggle out of their own program.

 But since they don't know the role of prices in free markets, they can't let prices adjust accordingly and make individuals choose the better uses of the product.